 If you have written a computer program that identifies prime numbers in a sequential order and activates a light connected to a pencil eraser for each number, you may be wondering how to patent a program.
 Protecting computer-related inventions can be difficult because you first need to define the invention.

 This article will walk you through the process of creating an invention description.
 To get started, write a description that accurately captures your invention’s technical details.

+#1.
 Describe and claim your invention in general terms

 The summary of your invention should be concise and present the essence of your invention.
 In some cases, you may point out its advantages and how it solves problems.
 You must also list all figures by number and corresponding statements explaining what each figure depicts.
 This section should be concise and include enough information for a patent examiner to assess the merit of your invention.
 It may also contain paraphrases of U.S. patent classification definitions.

-The claims are the most crucial part of your patent application.
+Patent claims are the most crucial part of your patent application.
 The patent examiner will look at each claim individually and determine if it can be patented.
 Often, the language in the claims is redundant because they describe the invention’s novelty.
 However, a detailed description of an alternative version can support narrower dependent claims.
 This section will help the patent examiner make a determination based on the original drawings and description.

 Describe and claim your invention with significant technical details is one of the most important steps when submitting a patent application.
 While describing an invention is important, the claim is where the invention is defined.
 This is the primary purpose of the description.
 If it is only a summary, it will likely not have the necessary inventory to support the claims.
 In the other hand, if the description is thorough and complete, it will provide sufficient detail to support the claims.

 The description must accurately represent the invention and provide enough details to perform it in several ways.
 The description is not the same for each variation.
 Instead, it should give enough instructions for each variation to be performed.
 However, it is not necessary to describe all variations in great detail.
 The main objective is to provide enough detail to perform the claimed variations.
 The claim language is often redundant in stating the novelty of the invention.

 The patent description should include detailed information about the invention.
 The patent attorney will amend the claim language to include additional details and distinguish the invention from prior art.
 The purpose of the patent description is not to define patent rights; it is to give the technical detail needed to support the claims.
 This section of the patent application should include features of the invention that an average person would need to make it.

 While the claim must contain a description of the claimed function, the specification should be able to prove that the applicant possessed the function prior to filing a patent application.
 Failure to disclose the algorithm may result in the patent claim being invalid for lack of written description.
 If a program is an algorithm, the claim should explain how it works and the interaction between hardware and software.
 Detailed descriptions of the algorithm are necessary to protect the program.

+#3.
 Describe and claim your invention in a flowchart diagram

 Describe and claim your invention in a flowing process model to capture your thoughts and processes.
 To develop an accurate flow process model, consult your patent testimony, sketches, and notebooks.
 Identify the representations of your invention, and place them in the central section of your diagram.
 Further, you can refer to other sources to flesh out inputs, outputs, and intermediaries.
 When you’re finished, you can then create a flow chart diagram describing your invention.